 One of the biggest challenges I hear most teachers face or worry about is managing loose parts.
 My tips for this are simple:

-- Start small – offer limited loose parts to begin with and slowly add throughout the year
+- Start small – offer limited materials to begin with and slowly add throughout the year

 - Modeling – show and practice how to get the materials out and how to put them away